laptopwiki/laptopwiki.github.io/README.md

 <br><br>
 <p align="center">
     <h1 align="center">Laptop Wiki</h1>
+    <p>This is the repo where the laptop wiki website is served from.
+Laptop Wiki aims to collate fragments of information found on various communities and forums into one place.
+No more drowning yourself in google search trying to find answers.</p>
 </p>

-## About

-This is the repo where the laptop wiki website is served from.
-Laptop Wiki aims to collate fragments of information found on various communities and forums into one place.
-No more drowing yourself in google search trying to find answers.

 ## Contributing